Math 430 - Complex Analysis

 HOMEWORK

-Homework problems will be assigned from the textbook during most classes.
+Homework problems will be posted online for most classes.
 Each Thursday, you are required to submit the completed homework from the previous week.
 Only some of the problems you submit will be graded.
 Your grade on each homework will be out of 10 points, 6 points determined by the graded problems and 4 points determined by the completeness of the non-graded problems.
 You will lose 1 point from the non-graded portion for each non-graded problem left blank.

 After the homework is due, solutions to all problems will be posted on the class website.
-No late homework will be accepted.
+No late homework will be accepted, unless an extension is requested before the deadline (in which case I can delay posting solutions).

 EXAMS